 Safe at Home participants vote by absentee ballot through the Safe at Home office.
-As of December 31, 2020, there were 1,130 program participants registered as absentee voters through Safe at Home.
 The voting process is governed by Minnesota Statutes, section 5B.06 and Minnesota Rules, section 8290.1300.
 The voting experience under Safe at Home is time-consuming and somewhat cumbersome.
 It is, however, the only way participants can vote safely, without the need to share their name and address with others outside of the Safe at Home office.